Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 The Particle Data Group (PDG) article on cosmic-rays \cite{PDG} provides data describing muon flux as a function of momentum at sea level.
 We found this data was well fit as the sum of two exponentials as seen in figure \ref{fig:muonFlux}.
 The functional form of the probability distribution is described in equation \eqref{eq:muonFlux}, and the coefficients are listed in table \ref{tab:fluxParameters}.
 The PDG article also notes that the muon energy spectrum is roughly flat below 1 GeV, so the fit terminates at 0.6 GeV, where the data runs out, and we simulate the energy spectrum as flat below this cutoff.

 The muon component described thus far is estimated to be 70\% of the particle content.
 The remaining 30\% of cosmic-rays are simulated as soft-electrons.
-This ratio is again informed by the PDG article on cosmic-rays\cite{PDG}, which lists the intensity of cosmic-ray muons at sea level to be $\approx 1 \text{cm}^{-2} \text{min}^{-1}$ and the intensity of electrons above 10 MeV to be $\approx 30 \text{m}^{-2} \text{s}^{-1} \text{sr}^{-1}$.
-As discussed in section \ref{sec:test_stand}, cosmic-rays are naturally limited to an angle less than 45 degrees with respect to the vertical, which can be used to calculate 1.84 steradians as the angular coverage (assuming 2$\pi$ phi coverage).
-Converting to a common unit, we find $\approx166 \text{m}^{-2} \text{s}^{-1}$ for cosmic-ray muons and $\approx55 \text{m}^{-2} \text{s}^{-1}$ for cosmic-ray electrons above 10 MeV, for a $\approx$25\% electron component.
-Therefore 30\% is a conservative estimate of the electron component of the cosmic-ray spectrum, providing some room for error in our simple calculation.
+This ratio is taken from the PDG article on cosmic-rays~\cite{PDG}, which lists the intensity of cosmic-ray muons to be $\approx166 \text{m}^{-2} \text{s}^{-1}$ and $\approx55 \text{m}^{-2} \text{s}^{-1}$ for cosmic-ray electrons above 10 MeV, for a $\approx$25\% electron component (integrated within our geometric acceptance).
+Therefore 30\% is a conservative estimate of the electron component of the cosmic-ray spectrum.
 Ultimately, we will show in section \ref{sec:softEsyst} that the resolution is rather insensitive to the soft-electron fraction.
 The electron component is modeled as having a minimum energy of 10 MeV and as an exponential with a length scale of 50 MeV.